 By the end of three months, they’ll get quicker about responding to moving objects, and you’ll often find them chatting to themselves or their toys.
 Singing along with you or mumbling just to make noise may be a favorite pastime.

 As always, every baby is unique in their mental development, so if your baby does not follow along with this mental growth guide – no worries!
 Just as with everything else, babies prefer to do things at their own pace.
-You and your pediatrician will know best when baby is moving on to the next developmental stage, so always keep them updated on baby’s mental milestones.« Baby Guide 0-3M: Physical Development in the First 3 Months How to Transition to a Sippy Cup »
+You and your pediatrician will know best when baby is moving on to the next developmental stage, so always keep them updated on baby’s mental milestones.« Baby Guide 0-3M: Physical Development in the First 3 Months How to Create a Birth Plan »